-Through UNC Executive Development’s recent Virtual Roundtables we have covered such topics as implementing strategy during COVID, the pivot to virtual learning and how to secure an L&D budget during uncertain times.
+Through UNC Executive Development’s recent Virtual Roundtables we have covered such topics as implementing strategy during COVID, the pivot to virtual learning and how to secure a learning and development (L&D) budget during uncertain times.
 From these discussions, eight key talent challenges emerged.

 We compiled these challenges along with resources from UNC Executive Development to help you and your organization address these hurdles while maintaining a healthy, productive work environment.